coaxial/ansible-playbooks/znc/README.md

 Configure users in the `znc__users` variable and then connect to ZNC using that user's certificate for passwordless auth.

+# Registering new cert with Libera

+To register a new certificate fingerprint (after a fresh install on ZNC for intance), `/msg NickServ identify <nick> <password>` and then `/msg NickServ cert add`.

 # Sample `znc__users`

 ```yaml